 The U.S. Department of Housing and Urban Development (HUD) defines a large household or family as one with five or more members.
 These households usually require housing with four or more bedrooms, which is rare especially among apartment units and rentals in general.
 According to Table H-28, there were 3,328 large families (five or more members) living in Madera in 2000, or 28 percent of the total number of households in the city.
 By 2013 this number had increased to 4,156, 26 percent of all households.
 An estimated 839 households had seven or more members.
-This is a slight decrease from the figures in the 2000 Census, where 10 percent of all households (1,151) had seven or more members.
-Two-person households made up the highest percentage of the demographic makeup of the community in 2000 although in 2013 four-person households had a higher percentage.
+This is a slight decrease from the figures in the 2000 Census, where 10 percent of all households made up the highest percentage of the demographic makeup of the community in 2000 although in 2013 four-person households had a higher percentage.